Silvinecoder/igdb-proxyapi/README.md

-Index.js file:
+**Index.js file:**

-The Index.js is the starting point and endpoint, within the endpoint we call the API
+The Index.js is made of the starting point and the endpoints.

-We first import Express and env

 ```
 import express from 'express'

 ```
+We first import Express and dotEnv

 ```
 import dotenv from 'dotenv'
 ```

-Env variables are secure because they are not tracked by git

-After importing env we add a configuration which loads everything in env, to process.env
+dotEnv is a file to control application environments; my dotEnv includes the tokens and sensitive URL secured by gitignore, which git ... ignores.

 ```
 dotenv.config()
 ```

-We have a variable that is initiating a new express
+After importing dotenv we add a dotenv.config() which allows you to load a set of configuration options to process.env

 ```
 const app = express()
 ```

-and another variable that either stores the port that you've picked or processes a port
+We have a variable that is initiating a new express

 ```
 const port = process.env.PORT || 3000
 ```

-Import loadGames is self explanatory; it imports the async function from the api.js file.
-There's is also a ./api.js - . is the directory that you are in, without the . it will try to find ./api.js inside the node_modules
+The const port variable stores the port that you've picked or processes a port from a specific platform service in this case it's Heroku

 ```
 import { loadGames } from './api.js'
 ```

-MiddleWare

-function checkAuth - In this function we are checking if the user has authorization
+Import loadGames is self-explanatory; it imports the async function from the api.js file, so we can then use it inside index.js.

+As for the code ./api.js - . is the directory you are in, without the . it will try to find ./api.js inside the node_modules

+**MiddleWare**

 ```
 function checkAuth (req, res, next){